RSyad/unlabelled-speaker-recognition/README.md

 2. **Visualize embeddings** with t-SNE or UMAP to see if natural groupings emerge
 3. **Run clustering** (DBSCAN, HDBSCAN, Agglomerative Clustering)
 4. **Evaluate clusters** by listening manually and using basic metrics like silhouette score

+### Why This Could Work
+- Pretrained embeddings are built specifically to capture speaker traits
+- Clustering doesn't need labels, which fits the problem perfectly
+- These models are easy to use with just a few lines of code (Resemblyzer has a nice API)

+---

+## 3. Implementation Strategy (20%)